 3. Create Structured Feedback Loops

-Strong team communication at work requires reliable channels for information to travel upward and across the team, not just downward.
+Strong team communication requires reliable channels for information to travel upward and across the organization, not just downward.
 Leaders who only communicate top-down build teams that wait to be told what to do rather than teams that surface problems early and solve them proactively.

 Structured feedback loops do not need to be elaborate.
 A standing weekly check-in where every team member answers three questions — what is going well, what is stuck, and what do you need from me — creates more real communication than most organizations manage in a month of open-door policies.